itspriddle/gem-create/README.markdown

 > This is my gem template.
 There are many like it, but this one is mine.

-`gem-create` provides a `gem create` command which can be used to generate a skeleton for a new RubyGem.
+`gem-create` is a RubyGems plugin.
+It provides a `gem create` command which can be used to generate a skeleton for working on a new RubyGem.

 [Build Icon]: https://secure.travis-ci.org/itspriddle/gem-create.png?branch=master
 [Build Status]: http://travis-ci.org/itspriddle/gem-create